OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 You can turn off Input Personalization at any time.
 This will stop the data collection for this feature and will delete associated data stored on your device, such as your local user dictionary and your input history.
 As Cortana uses this data to help understand your input, turning off Input Personalization will also disable Cortana on your device.
 At https://www.bing.com/account/personalization, you can also sign in with your personal Microsoft account and clear data sent to Microsoft, such as your contacts and calendar data, user dictionary, as well as search and browsing history if your device also had Cortana enabled.

 Location Services &.
-Motion Sensing Location Services &.
-Motion SensingpspmainlocationservicesmotionsensingmoduleSummary
+Motion SensingLocation Services &.
+Motion SensingmainlocationservicesmotionsensingmoduleSummary

 **Windows location service.** Microsoft operates a location service that helps determine the precise geographic location of a specific Windows device.
 Depending on the capabilities of the device, location is determined using satellite global positioning service (GPS), detecting nearby cell towers and/or Wi-Fi access points and comparing that information against a database that Microsoft maintains of cell towers and Wi-Fi access points whose location is known, or deriving location from your IP address.
 When the location service is active on a Windows device, data about cell towers and Wi-Fi access points and their locations is collected by Microsoft and added to the location database after removing any data identifying the person or device from which it was collected.
 Microsoft may also share de-identified location data with third parties to provide and improve location and mapping services.

 Windows services and features (such as browsers and Cortana), applications running on Windows, and websites opened in Windows browsers can access the Windows location service to determine location if you allow them to do so.
 Some features and apps request location permission when you first install Windows, some ask the first time you use the app, and others ask every time you access the location service.
 For information about certain Windows apps that use the location service, see the Windows Apps section below.

 Data about a Windows device's recent location history is stored on the device, and certain apps and Windows features can access this location history.
 You can clear your device's location history at any time in the device's Settings menu.